thephpleague/csv/docs/9.0/reader/record-mapping.md

 - A target class where the array will be denormalized in;
 - information on how to convert cell values into object properties;

-As an example if we assume we have the following CSV document:
+As an example throughout the documentation we will assume the following CSV document:

 ```csv
 date,temperature,place